chocolatey/choco-wiki/HelpersGetChocolateyWebFile.md

 ## Parameters

 ###  -PackageName \<String\>
-The name of the package we want to download - this is arbitrary, call it whatever you want.
-It's recommended you call it the same as your nuget package id.
+The name of the package - while this is an arbitrary value, it's recommended that it matches the package id.

 Property               | Value
 ---------------------- | -----